-Physical Therapy Team: Your physical therapy team is trained to help you gain strength and motion in your new joint, and will help ensure that you perform your exercises correctly.
+Physical Therapy Team: Your physical therapy team is trained to help you gain strength and motion in your new joint and will help ensure that you do your exercises correctly.
 Your physical therapy team will also help teach you how to properly and safely use your walker after surgery.

 Dietitian: Your dietitian provides nutritional counseling to help you make healthy choices about the foods you eat.
-He or she can help you understand the connection between diet and healing.
+She can help you understand the connection between diet and healing.